 The walk starts at Dent Station, Sedbergh, Cumbria, LA10 5RF.
 Check out the route.

 The Haworth Circular

 Not only is The Haworth Circular packed full of history, but it’s also one of the best waterfall walks in Yorkshire.
-From Haworth Moor to Penistone Hill Country Park and Top Withens, you’ll go on a 7-mile journey across Brontë Country to see the places that inspired the work of the famous literary family.
+From Haworth Moor to Penistone Hill Country Park and Top Withens, you’ll go on a 7-mile trek across Brontë Country to see places that inspired the famous literary family.
 But it’s the breathtaking Brontë Waterfall that will be the main attraction.
-It’s a series of stepped falls that roar downstream from the famous Brontë Chair, which is where Emily would sit and gaze down at the flowing water.
-On your return, you can take a small detour to visit Lower Laithe Reservoir if you have time.
+It’s a series of stepped falls that roar downstream from the famous Brontë Chair, where Emily would sit and gaze at the flowing water.
+On your return, you can detour to visit Lower Laithe Reservoir.